Algorithm Selection with Zero Domain Knowledge via Text Embeddings: Results

 \subsection{Hybrid Selection}

 We combine ZeroFolio with an RF (on ASlib features) via soft voting.
 For each algorithm, we average the normalized scores from both selectors with equal weight ($\alpha{=}0.5$).

-On SAT12-ALL, where RF (969) is competitive with ZeroFolio (1088), the hybrid achieves 844, improving over both selectors individually.
-However, on the three scenarios where ZeroFolio already outperforms RF (ASP-POTASSCO, QBF-2016, CSP-MZN-2013), the hybrid outperforms RF but falls short of ZeroFolio alone (e.g., ASP: 685 hybrid vs.\ 537 ZeroFolio).
-Hybrid fusion is most beneficial when both selectors are competitive.
-When one selector dominates, the weaker selector degrades the overall result.
-Concatenating the two feature vectors into a single representation performs substantially worse than soft voting (PAR10 $\approx$ 1027 on SAT12-ALL).
-This suggests that keeping the feature spaces separate is more effective than concatenation, possibly because the 3072-dimensional embeddings dominate the 115 hand-crafted features in a joint space.
+On SAT12-ALL -- the one scenario where the random forest is the stronger single selector -- the hybrid achieves PAR10 844, beating ZeroFolio, the default RF (1010), and even the tuned RF (907); the two representations are complementary here.
+Where one selector clearly dominates, however, fusion helps less: on ASP-POTASSCO, QBF-2016, and CSP-MZN-2013 the hybrid beats the RF but trails ZeroFolio alone.
+Concatenating the two feature vectors is substantially worse than soft voting ($\approx$ 1027 on SAT12-ALL), as the 3072-dimensional embeddings swamp the 115 hand-crafted features in a joint space; keeping the spaces separate is better.